sagiahrac/llm-d-kv-cache-manager/examples/valkey_example/README.md

-# Valkey Example for KV-Cache Manager
+# Valkey Example for KV-Cache

-This example demonstrates how to use Valkey as the backend for the KV-Cache Manager's KV-block indexing system.
+This example demonstrates how to use Valkey as the backend for the KV-Cache's KV-block indexing system.

 ## What is Valkey?